Frequently Asked Questions

 Event booking, festivals and live performance

-Check out our free resources Industry Resources: From Load In to Load Out & Sample Production Specs on our resources page for information on what you need to do before, during and after your first live show, as well as sample stage plots, input lists and backline.
+Check out our From Load In to Load Out resource for information on what you need to do before, during and after live shows, as well as sample stage plots, input lists and backline.

 Many music festivals accept applications to perform on their lineups.
 See our list of NSW-based music events and festivals here.